blukatdevelopment/UnchainedWorldsOld/character_creation/imperial_lineages.md

 ### Nature's Tongue(requires at least 15 CHA)
 You have learned not only a better appreciation of nature, but you have also learned to bend your mind and speak to it.
-You may use your action to expend a hit die in order to utter a simple phrase or concept no longer than 6 seconds to one creature.
+You may use your action to expend a stamina_die in order to utter a simple phrase or concept no longer than 6 seconds to one creature.
 The creature will understand it.

-## 10 Wayfarers
+## 10 Wayfarer
 Gnomes pursued their interests with or without the backing of the empires of man.
 They took on whatever risks doing so entailed.
 Some gained support from elements opposed to the empires, while others simply lived as